microsoft/api-guidelines/Guidelines.md

 ### 12.3.
 Definition of a breaking change
 Changes to the contract of an API are considered a breaking change.
-Changes that impact the backwards compatibility of an API are a breaking change.
+Changes that impact the backward compatibility of an API are a breaking change.

-Teams MAY define backwards compatibility as their business needs require.
+Teams MAY define backward compatibility as their business needs require.
-For example, Azure defines the addition of a new JSON field in a response to be not backwards compatible.
+For example, Azure defines the addition of a new JSON field in response to being not backward compatible.
-Office 365 has a looser definition of backwards compatibility and allows JSON fields to be added to responses.
+Office 365 has a looser definition of backward compatibility and allows JSON fields to be added to responses.

 Clear examples of breaking changes: